 $, Laguna Beach, San Clemente, Costa Mesa

-Active Culture: If you love HEALTHY food, this is a must!
+If you love HEALTHY food, Active Culture is a must!
 Active culture’s OG bowl and “not your mama’s nachos” are some of my favorite things to order, oh and their coconut shake.
 But everything’s good!!

 $, San Clemente, Laguna Beach

-Pressed Juicery: Another mega healthy spot that to be honest isn’t my very favorite BUT that’s because if I’m gonna have a treat, I want it to be a TREAT.
+Pressed Juicery is another mega healthy spot that to be honest isn’t my very favorite, BUT that’s because if I’m gonna have a treat, I want it to be a TREAT.
 Most of my friends are obsessed with this place!
 They’re known for their fro-yo and hot fudge that are sweetened with dates.

 $, Tustin, Newport Beach, Newport Coast, Irvine, Laguna Niguel